 Panatana retains many tangible expressions of Aboriginal cultural heritage revealing lives sustained by the land over countless generations.

-The Tasmanian Land Conservancy and the Indigenous Land Corporation have collaborated to purchase Panatana, and will share the management of the cultural and natural values of the whole.
+The Tasmanian Land Conservancy and the Indigenous Land Corporation have collaborated to purchase Panatana, and share the management of the cultural and natural values.